jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (a) may be reviewed under subpart 3 of this Part; but (b) cannot be reviewed, or appealed against, under Part 7.

-### 344 Young person beneficiaries may elect money management
+### 344 Young person beneficiaries may elect youth money management
-(1) A young person to whom section 166 or 167 applies may elect to have all or any amounts stated in subsection (3) payable to the young person paid in a money management manner of payment.
+(1) A young person to whom section 166 or 167 applies may elect to have all or any amounts stated in subsection (3) payable to the young person paid in a youth money management manner of payment.
 (2) However, the election may be made by the young person only— (a) to the extent that regulations made under section 418(1)﻿(l) for the purposes of this section allow; and (b) subject to any conditions prescribed by the regulations.